umairx25/CSC207-Project/README.md

 # StockFlow

 **StockFlow** is a Stock Simulating Trader App designed to provide an interactive and engaging experience for users.
 It includes the following main features:
-This project is a stock trading system built in Java, featuring Firebase for authentication and Alpha Vantage for real-time stock data.
+This project is a stock trading system built in Java, featuring Firebase for authentication and Polygon.io for real-time stock data.
 It follows clean architecture principles and uses Java Swing for an interactive GUI.
 The system enables users to analyze, trade, and manage stocks efficiently.

 Check out the project on GitHub: [StockFlow](https://github.com/umairx25/StockFlow).